KesseNones/Omniprogram-Side-Projects/README.md

 This program has been assembled over the course of years of messing around with Python, first in terminal format programs and then in GUI form after learning about tkinter.
 This repositorty is a compilation of all such programs as well as an executable version to run on windows.

+THIS DOCUMENTATION IS A WORK IN PROGRESS SO LIKELY WILL HAVE SPELLING AND OTHER ERRORS.
+IGNORE THOSE BECAUSE THEY WILL GET FIXED IN TIME.

 ## How to Run
 There are multiple ways to run the Omniprogram for use.